zuox77/Algorithm/UpdateLog/2023/June/UpdateLog.md

 3. Replaced all methods name starting with capitalized `Solution` to `solution`, in order to be consisted with the name convention
 ### 2023/06/17
 1. Completed `GroupAnagrams.java` solution2
-2. Summarized self-build HashMap via array
+2. Summarized `self-build HashMap` method via array in `DataStructure.md`
 ### 2023/06/18
 1. Added `UpdateLog` directory and refactored `UpdateLog.md` to `June`
 2. Re-studied `String` knowledge, including ways of creating a new String and the differences between them